leonyork/xk6-output-timestream/README.md

 If you do not have any tags setup you will see the error `At least one dimension is required for a record.` logged from timestream.
 More information can be found in [the K6 documentation](https://k6.io/docs/using-k6/tags-and-groups/) or an example of setting up tags can be found in the [integration test script](test/test.js).

+### Grafana Dashboard

+An [example dashboard](grafana/dashboards/loadtest/loadtest.json) is provided.
+You can use this dashboard by running `make grafana-build grafana-run`.

 ## Development

 I use [VSCode](https://code.visualstudio.com/) for development so this will be the best supported editor.
 However, you should be able to use other IDEs.
 If you are using another IDE: